tpberntsen/asay/README.md

 4. Go to the URL where the solution is deployed

 ## Coding practice
+Please follow the following guidelines to ensure a smooth handling of your pull requests.

 ### Coding guidelines

-- Indenting by tab
+- Indentation is tab-based
-- Code, comments and naming must be in English
+- Code, comments, and naming must be in English
-- All naming must be understandable and easily differentiable
+- All naming should be understandable and easily differentiable
-- Don't do short names that has be explained!
+- Try to avoid naming things with abbreviations that have be explained
 - Use plural tense for multiple items
-- Front-end naming by `PascalCase`
+- Naming in the front-end should use `PascalCase`
-- Band-end naming by `camelCase`
+- Naming in the back-end should use `camelCase`

-### File-structure
+### Directory layout
-- Files must be locateded as per `./src/domain/component` mapped logically (not perfectly correct)
+- Files should be located according to a `./src/domain/component` logical mapping
-- Use subfolders when purposeful for reuse or overview
+- Add subfolders when it supports better encapsulation and understanding
-- Duplicate code must be refactored into reusable classes, functions etc.
+- Duplicate code should be refactored into reusable classes, functions, etc.

 ### Commits
-- We use only one branch: `master`
+- We use only one branch, which is the `master` branch
-- We flag a version as an release when a feature milestone has been tested.
+- We flag a version as a release when a feature milestone has been tested
-- We do ongoing commits
+- We strive to do smaller commits on a continuous basis instead of committing huge ones
-  - Ideally every commit should only contain a single new feature/change
+  - Ideally, every commit should only contain a single new feature/change
-- We start everyday off with pull to sync our code
+- We start every day off with a pull request to sync our code

 ### Test
-- Tests scripts are written and comitted along with the code
+- Tests scripts are written and committed along with the code
-- Regressional unit tests are run (and succeeded) before commit
+- Regression unit tests should be run (and have to pass) before committing
-- Integration testing are done before a release
+- Integration testing is done before a release